 Neuroprep programming

-The goal of Neuroprep is to provide experiences that are enriching, educational and enabling to help scholars matriculate into strong programs for graduate work in Neuroscience.
+The goal of Neuroprep is to provide experiences that are enriching, educational and enabling to help trainees matriculate into strong programs for graduate work in Neuroscience.
 WashU Neuroprep is an excellent opportunity for students who discover their interests in research late in their undergraduate career or those who require further coursework and laboratory experience to be competitive for rigorous graduate training.

 The 2-year Training Program includes:

-• hands-on research in a basic or clinical neuroscience laboratory throughout both years
+- hands-on research in a basic or clinical neuroscience laboratory throughout both years

-• guidance and mentoring to help navigate Program choices in Y01
+- guidance and mentoring to help navigate Program choices in Y01

-• guidance and mentoring in the graduate school application process in Y02
+- guidance and mentoring in the graduate school application process in Y02

 The Program features

-• participation by 50+ Neuroscience faculty who are experts in their fields and devoted to training future neuroscientists
+- participation by 40+ Neuroscience faculty who are experts in their fields and devoted to training future neuroscientists

-• $36,813 salary, plus benefits and paid travel
+- $36,813 salary, plus benefits and paid travel

-• opportunities to travel to scientific conferences and present at research symposia
+- opportunities to travel to scientific conferences and present at research symposia

-• support from a community of diverse, talented individuals who care passionately about advancing diversity, equity and inclusion in STEM
+- support from a community of diverse, talented individuals who care passionately about advancing diversity, equity and inclusion in STEM

-• opportunities for outreach activities in the greater St Louis region
+- opportunities for outreach activities in the greater St Louis region

-• peer-peer interactions with Neuroscience-oriented undergraduates and Neuroscience PhD students
+- peer-peer interactions with Neuroscience-oriented undergraduates and Neuroscience PhD students

-Students will have opportunities to attend the Society for Neuroscience conference, the Society for the Advancement for Native Americans and Chicanos in Science (SACNAS) or the Annual Biomedical Research Conference for Minority Students (ABRCMS), to network, strengthen professional development skills, present their research and take advantage of the large representation of PhD programs that regularly attend these meetings to solicit interest and applications.
+Trainees will have opportunities to attend the Society for Neuroscience conference, the Society for the Advancement for Native Americans and Chicanos in Science (SACNAS) or the Annual Biomedical Research Conference for Minority Students (ABRCMS), to network, strengthen professional development skills, present their research and take advantage of the large representation of PhD programs that regularly attend these meetings to solicit interest and applications.

 Neuroprep timeline